Evil3D/Username-Checker/README.md

 ---

-## Thy Backyard.. nono wait choose 1, Blacklist or Graveyard.. not 'Backyard', eh whatever
+## Thy Backyard.. nono wait choose 1, Blacklist or Graveyard.. not 'Backyard'..
+WHY NO-
 This is where the rejected platforms go.
 If a site is here, it’s because their API is a nightmare, a privacy hazard, or just plain stupid.

 **Tiktok** <- Their signup endpoint is a privacy dumpster fire.
 It demands ~30 parameters including your Geo-IP, OS version, and browser metadata just to check a string.
 They basically try to fingerprint your soul before you even click "Sign Up."